cs6110/2019sp-web/src/syllabus.md

 * The homework will ask you to do new things *that you have not practiced already during lecture*.
 This can make the homework feel difficult, and you may even get totally stumped on some problems.
 This is normal.
 But it does mean that you should start early and leave time to ask questions.
 * Problems on exams will feel more familiar and should stretch you somewhat less.
 On the other hand, they will not be slightly tweaked versions of previous homework problems.

-Grading on both homework and exams will intentionally focus on nitpicky details.
+Grading on exams will intentionally focus on nitpicky details.
 Compared to other courses, we will give more weight to "small" mistakes and less weight to getting the general idea right.
 That's the nature of this course, which is about formalism.
 Often, the intuitive idea behind a problem is totally obvious!
 Then, the topic we're working on is 100% about getting the nitty-gritty formal details right so we can prove something beyond a shadow of a doubt.

 Here's a special message for PhD students: Please try not to worry about your grade.
 I don't know how to put this delicately, but grades matter less as a PhD student than they did in undergrad.
 Focus on getting as much PL knowledge as you can out of this course---not on acing every assignment.